RadicalOyster/TSOHA-20/README.md

 **Change Log**

+--26.04.2020--
+* Users can now change their password
+* Slight visual update

 --25.04.2020--
 * Added ability to create new users
 * Fixed a bug with creatures' CON and Animal Handling modifiers not displaying properly